 City hall weddings can be a beautiful and highly memorable event.
 With the right preparation, you can naturally enhance your city hall wedding photography session to take full advantage of the location.
 Follow these tips to capture every moment of your special day at city hall!

 Research the city hall’s policies and guidelines for you and your guests.
-The implemented Covid policies can change overnight, for instance as of 2/14/23 couples can now bring in up to THREE guests to their City Hall ceremony.
-There will be flexibility for children under 12, but outside of little ones, there will be a limit of 3 guests.
+The implemented COVID policies can change overnight, for instance as of 1/10/24 couples can now bring in up to THREE guests to their City Hall ceremony.
+There will be flexibility for children under 12, but outside of little ones, there will be a limit of 4 guests.

 Think about timing.

-Take Advantage of the Architecture and Light at City Hall area.
+Take Advantage of the Architecture and Light in City Hall area.

 The City Hall wedding area with adjacent official buildings allows couples to benefit from the effect of beautiful lighting and stunning architecture.
-Right now the actual marriage bureau building is covered by scaffolding but the Supreme Court right in front is an amazing spot for photos!
+For instance, the Supreme Court right in front is an amazing spot for photos!